janet-lang/janet/CONTRIBUTING.md

 and completely understood by the human author, including test cases.
 Large and obviously AI-driven changes will be rejected.
 Be mindful and transparent on the copyright implications of any submitted code.
-We will use discretion when accepting LLM or generated test cases for bug reproductions, one-line bug fixes, or typo fixes.
+We will use discretion when accepting generated test cases for bug reproductions, one-line bug fixes, or typo fixes.
 Often, these can be trivially rewritten by a human to avoid the problem.